Bhutan Visitor Guide

 Opening Times for Major Institutions in Thimphu

-Please note – all timings listed are subject to change at short notice for a variety of reasons so use as a guide only !
-Bhutan Public Holidays 2024
+Please note – Opening Times For Major Institutions in Thimphu, all timings listed are subject to change at short notice!
+Bhutan Public Holidays 2025

 - The National Library: Mon – Fri 9.00am to 5.00pm.
 Closed Sat, Sun & Public Holidays.

 - Institute of Traditional Medicine: Mon to Fri 9.00am to 5.00pm.
-Closed Sat, Sun & Public Holidays.
+Closed Sat, Sun & PH.
 Visitors only permitted to the museum & library.

 - Biswa Art Gallery: Mon to Sun 09.00am to 5.00pm